markdedvukaj-wq/game-wishlist/README.md

 Total value of all games

-Total cost of wishlist-only games
+Total cost of wishlist only games

 Whether the wishlist fits within the user’s budget